This Bear Is About To Draw Blood

 During times of increased economic uncertainty and recessions, the spread between high-grade (AAA) Corporate Bond and low grade (BBB) Corporate Bond yields typically diverges.
 Chart 5 above illustrates this phenomenon well; Corporate Bond spreads do indeed rise during recessions.
 Recessions usually contribute to higher rates of business failures and defaults, thus leading to lower-quality bond (BBB) buyers demanding higher interest rates to compensate for the risk they are taking when investing in a particular bond.
 On the other hand, the high-quality bonds (AAA) maintain a steady, lower interest rate because of the demand for the debt of high-quality companies, and the difference between the rates for the two qualities of bonds provides an accurate quantitative market signal.

-We can see in the second window that interest rates on lower-quality bonds (BBB) has recently spiked sharply higher (far right), while high-quality investment-grade (AAA) Corporate Bonds interest rates have declined.
+We can see in the second window that interest rates on lower-quality bonds (BBB) have recently spiked sharply higher (far right), while high-quality investment-grade (AAA) Corporate Bonds interest rates have declined.
 This Corporate Bond interest rate divergence creates an excellent signal of related challenges to the equities market since equities and bonds exist on a spectrum of potential instruments available to investors.

 Conclusion